naugtur/ripper/README.md

     //load data from the server on another page ripper.paste(data,domNode);
-    //domNode is optional. ripper.paste will return a newly created node anyway
+    //domNode is optional. ripper.paste will work on a newly created node if domNode is not given.
+It is recommended to work on a node that is not in the visible document.

 ##Avaliable options